PTAB

 Ground IV: Obviousness over Romrell and Chowdhury - Claim 1 is obvious over Romrell in view of Chowdhury.

-• Additional Grounds: Petitioner asserted an additional obviousness challenge for claim 7 (Ground III) based on Wiese and Chowdhury in view of Raucci ("A Windows NTTM Guide to the Web," 1997), which taught using a progress bar to display the amount of data written to a target file.
+- Additional Grounds: Petitioner asserted an additional obviousness challenge against claim 7 based on the combination of Wiese, Chowdhury, and Raucci (a 1997 guide to the web), arguing Raucci’s disclosure of a progress bar for web document transfers rendered it obvious to add a display showing the amount of data copied.

 4. Key Claim Construction Positions